_ [Contents]

 Example 11:

 Suppose we have a container of ordinary water sitting on the shelf.
 We just let it sit there.
 Conditions of temperature, pressure, etc. do not change.
-By any reasonable definition, no physical change is occurring, and certainly no chemical change.
+You might think that by any reasonable definition, no physical change is occurring, and no chemical change either.

 If you add heavy water (D2O) to ordinary water, you will very quickly wind up with a lot of HDO molecules.